amarkal/amarkal-ui/README.md

   ```
 * `getName()`

   Get the name of this component.
-Similar to calling `getProps().name`.
+Similar to calling `getProps().name`, with the only difference that this method will return `false` if the component does not have a name.
   ```js
   var name = $('#my-component').amarkalUIComponent('getName');
   ```